zhulik/pal/README.md

 6. **Configuration**:
    - Set appropriate timeouts for initialization, health checking, and shutdown.
    - Register signal handlers to ensure graceful shutdown on termination signals.
-   - Use BeforeInit hooks to configure services that don't have their own configuration mechanism.
+   - Use ToInit hooks to configure services that don't have their own configuration mechanism.

 ## Troubleshooting